smoqadam/PyFladesk/README.md

 ## Usage

-You just need to change to lines:
+You just need to change two lines:

 Add an import at the top: